 Traditional dirt crawl spaces are full of moisture that enters via evaporation and diffusion through the soil and sidewalls.
 An important part of a crawl space moisture control strategy is the installation of a vapor barrier and encapsulation.
 A vapor barrier provides the crawl space with a moisture and soil gas protection layer that decreases the amount of moisture and radon present in the crawl space.
 Crawl space encapsulation is the process of isolating the crawl space from the ground and outside air with vapor barriers, vent sealing and the conditioning of the air in the crawl space.

-Crawl space encapsulation is a relatively new technology used to treat chronic humidity, mold and unhealthy conditions in crawl spaces.
+Crawl space encapsulation is technology used to treat chronic humidity, mold and unhealthy conditions in crawl spaces.
 The process completely isolates the crawl space from the ground and outside air by lining the structure with a high-performance vapor barrier, specifically designed for this purpose and installing either a dehumidifier or a crawl space conditioning system.

 The objective is to include the crawl space area as a part of the internal envelope of the building.
 Many homes built on crawl space foundations in the United States suffer from poor moisture management.
 The current trend of striving for a healthy home is damaged by crawl space moisture.
 Some of the common symptoms of a crawl space moisture problem are: